 Your information has been modified successfully.
 Do you want to save your changes?

-Shlomo is the director of IMD’s flagship leadership course for top executives, Cultivating Leadership Energy through Awareness and Reflection (CLEAR).
-He also directs the Organizational Learning in Action program (OLA) program for Chief Learning Officers, the Changing Employee Behavior Cloud program and IMD’s journeys to the Start-up Nation, Israel.
+He is the Director of IMD’s transformative leadership program for top executives, Cultivating Leadership Energy through Awareness and Reflection (CLEAR).
+He also directs the Organizational Learning in Action program (OLA) for Chief Learning Officers, the Changing Employee Behavior online program and IMD’s discovery trips to the Start-up Nation, Israel.

 As an educator, consultant and coach, Shlomo has worked with Boards, CEOs, executive teams, and businesses across the globe to develop their people strategy, leadership capabilities, teams and their overall organizational culture and performance.